RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181126_r1_37C_glucose_O2_dilution/dilution_README.md

 | Isopropylthiogalactopyranoside (IPTG) | None |

 ## Notes & Observations
-* It took a longer time to get the cells to the proper OD.
-This could be due to a non saturated LB starting culture.
+* Cells were harvested at OD_600nm 0.25-0.4, except for `deltaLacI` which was at 0.14.
-* Cells were harvested at OD<sub>600nm</sub> 0.3 - 0.4 for `autofluoresence` and `deltaLacI` samples, and at 0.1 - 0.3 for `dilution`, except for two `dilution` samples reading an OD<sub>600nm</sub> of 0.0.
-These two tubes could be seen to have cells and were treated normally during the microscopy protocol.
+* `Dilution` samples 0.1 and 0.3ngml, and `deltaLacI` were diluted 2x, 3x, and 4x respectively at 6pm.

 ## Analysis Files